Shipwreck Diving on Gunboat C-55, Isla Mujeres

 The History of the Wreck

-C-55 Juan de la Barrera, sunk October 27, 2000
+C-55 Juan de la Barrera, sunk on 27 October 2000

 USS Ransom (AM 283) was an Admiral-class minesweeper built for the United States Navy during World War II.
 She was awarded three battle stars for service in the Pacific during World War II.

-United States military Career
+United States Military Career

 24 April 1943; Built by General Engineering and Dry Dock Company as an Admiral-class minesweeper.